Columbia-DAP-Lab/Columbia-DAP-Lab.github.io/README.md

 Please upload your avatar image to `/files/images/avatar/` and use that full path above.
 Please ensure your image is in square format and appropriately sized *under 1MB* for the best display.

-For Students and Researchers ordering:
+For adding yourself as a **new** member, please include **your supervisor's name** in your PR description for verification.
+Without that, your PR may be delayed or rejected!

-Since commit a92a4bc, for ease of maintenance, student categories no longer need to be sorted; Liquid will automatically sort them at deployment-time.
+For Students and Researchers ordering: Since commit a92a4bc, for ease of maintenance, student categories no longer need to be sorted; Liquid will automatically sort them at deployment-time.

 ### Updating Publications